๐Campaigns

 Paste the script before the closing

-The script will automatically find and swap phone numbers matching your swap target.
+The script will automatically find and swap phone numbers matching your swap target (if phone tracking is enabled) and inject attribution data into forms (if form tracking is enabled).

 Example: